-The Executive Group comprising the Principal Officers, Chief, Deputy and Assistant Fire Officers, is responsible for strategic leadership.
+The Chief Fire Officer is supported by The Executive Group comprising the Principal Officers, (Chief, Deputy and Assistant Fire Officers) which is responsible for strategic leadership.

 The Service Leadership Team (SLT), includes the Principal Officers, Area Managers and Heads of Department.
 It meets as a Performance Board to scrutinise performance, and as an Improvement Board to provide challenge and senior oversight of programmes, projects and policies.
 The SLT provides organisational leadership and service delivery.